 Throughout the day we have taught carpet sessions.
 Every day we will have Literacy and Numeracy carpet time.
 Throughout the week we will also learn through Come and See, Music, Art and Understanding the World.

-The majority of the session will then be spent “Getting Busy”.
+The majority of the session will then be spent in ‘VIP’ time – Very Important Play.
 This is the time where children can choose their own learning focus and complete the challenges that they are set for the week.
 There will also be an adult directed activity alongside where children will have a taught small group activity.

-Every day the children will have taught phonics session working from the Letters and Sounds scheme.
+Every day the children will have taught phonics session working from the Little Wandle scheme.

 Children learn both indoors and outdoors and they can free flow throughout the day.

-Children will have two specific guided reading sessions each week.
+Children will have three specific guided reading sessions each week.